Plastic Surgery Recovery

 What is manual lymphatic drainage massage?

-MLD is a very light massage technique that involves a gentle skin stretching that moves fluid towards the lymph nodes so it can be processed by the organs and excreted (via urine and sweat!).
-You will know it is working if you want to pee after a massage.
+MLD is a very light massage technique that involves a gentle skin stretching that moves fluid towards the lymph nodes so it can be processed by the organs and excreted (via urine and sweat).
+You will know it is working if you need to pee after a massage!

 MLD feels gentle because the lymphatic capillaries are right under the surface of the skin.